denevell/Natch-Android/README.md

 ### Icebox

 * Crash reporter
+* Have register link on login page
 * Add post button
 * Edit text expanded on click
 * Edit text de-expanded on click
-* See if I can tests gcm notifications
-* Test memory consumption
-* Have register link on login page
 * I should see an error on delete thread
 * I should see an error on delete post
-* Refactor the shamefulstatic class.
 * Only see notification for summaries
-* Tech task: Unit tests from gradle
 * I should keep the found threads on rotate / onResume / app close
 * 403/401 logs you out?
 * I should be able to see new threads notification, a la g+
-* Test duplicate registers.
 * Sliding add thread
 * Sliding add post

+### Testing to do

+* Test duplicate registers.
+* Test memory consumption
+* Tech task: Unit tests from gradle
+* See if I can tests gcm notifications

+### Refactoring

+* Refactor login / logout view class
+* Refactor the shamefulstatic class.

 ### Non criticial bugs